Venkatesh-6921/Calculator-Ctk/README.md

 ---

 ### 🧪 How to Run:
-1. Download the `Calculator.exe` file below 👇
+1. Download the `Calculator.exe` file in Release Pages At right side 👉
 2. Double-click to open it (you may get a Windows SmartScreen warning)
 3. No need for Python or any dependencies